iancaragol/with/content/posts/paris/index.md

 The audience for Apashe was... **wild**.
 It was a constant mosh pit of dancing, jumping, and partying.
 It was a totally different scene from when I saw him the last two times in the US.
 I was honestly amazing that the crowd managed to have such high energy and then *maintain* it for the entire show.
 After being up front for only 45 minutes we had to get water and sit down (we felt old haha).

-Once Apashe was over, we started to head back to our AirBnb but it was still pretty early so we popped into a restaurant on a street corner for some dessert.
+Once Apashe was over, we started to head back to our Airbnb but it was still pretty early so we popped into a restaurant on a street corner for some dessert.
 We had a glass of wine and some really tasty creme brûlée 🍷.

 ![IMG_1337](IMG_1337.jpg)